OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                 14. NM - Ok, but unless you are sure you can trust all those sources, you can't be sure your container is secure.
         2. NM presented a demo of the advanced message queue protocol (AMQP) PoC
             1. NM - So for the PoC we have created a container based on Ubuntu.
-            2. MC - So this includes no Core GeoNetork and no OpenWIS?
+            2. MC - So this includes no Core GeoNetwork and no OpenWIS?
             3. NM - That's right, it just demonstrates the underlying message architecture.
 However, we are doing OAI-PMH harvesting in real-time from real GISCs.
             4. NM - Ok, so the PoC has started; it came up in 1 minute and 10 seconds.
             5. {NM showed the harvest queues working very quickly, the raw XML metadata results from Elastic Search and also a rich variety of out-of-the-box sample UI components}